microsoft/atlas-design/site/src/components/hero.md

 Hero images with details

-This component variant overlays content details on hero images and aligns the content area to the right.
+This component variant overlays a container the side opposite the hero content.
 It can be used to accommodate more content within the hero section if necessary.

 ```html-no-indent
 <section